-|Picasso's paintbrush croton|
+|Picasso's paintbrush Croton|

-The more direct sun this croton gets, the more colorful and bright the new growth will be.
-I do not recommend crotons for beginners.
+The more direct sun this Croton gets, the more colorful and bright the new growth will be.
+I do not recommend Crotons for beginners.
 They need very regular care and a fair amount of humidity; if they dry out too much or are overwatered they can become susceptible to insects.
-They are well worth the careful attention and can become splendid specimens as they grow.
+They are well-worth the careful attention and can become splendid specimens as they grow.
 If you live in a house, it would be advantageous to put them outdoors, in a fairly shady spot, for the summer.

-***To watch short video clips on plant care from my 90's TV series, click below:
+***See videos on plant care from my 90's TV series, click below: